antrallas/weakly-synchronised-trajectories/README.md

 # weakly-synchronised-trajectories

-Code repository accompanying the publication entitled "Chaotic prediction using weakly-synchronised trajectories and machine learning" by Anthony Miller, Zoe Bartlett, and Chris.
+Code repository accompanying the publication entitled "Chaotic prediction using weakly-synchronised trajectories and machine learning" by Anthony S. Miller, Zoe Bartlett, and Chris.
 G. Antonopoulos.

 This project contains the code to generate and plot all the data from all figures.